 Improved work order details

-Field Nation has asked our clients to provide clear expectations of worksite conditions so you can evaluate how the site may impact your personal safety, e.g. whether or not you can practice social distancing, whether you have access to a restroom to wash your hands, etc.
+Field Nation has asked our clients to provide clear expectations of a worksite location and conditions so you can evaluate how the site may impact your personal safety, e.g. whether or not you can practice social distancing, whether you have access to a restroom to wash your hands, whether or not there has been a confirmed COVID-19 case, etc.

 We’ve asked clients to schedule work orders when sites are not heavily populated, if possible.
 If you are uncomfortable going to highly populated work sites, request that the buyer approve time windows that include off-peak hours.

 In an effort to promote social distancing, we’ve asked all clients to consider accepting photos for work order completion instead of signatures.
 This would prevent you from needing to hand your phone to on-site managers.

 To help keep our communities safe, Field Nation has added a task to every work order that asks you to confirm whether or not you have any symptoms of COVID-19, as defined by the CDC.
 After you note that you’re on your way to the site, check off the Health Check task.
 This task will not prevent you from setting your ETA or completing any other pre-site tasks.